 Earnings Play: Applied Materials

-On Thursday, after market, Applied Materials (AMAT) is expected to announce second quarter EPS of $0.91 compared to $0.70 a year ago on revenue of appx. $4.0B vs. $3.5B last year.
-The company's current analyst consensus rating is 23 buys, 5 holds and 0 sells, according to Bloomberg.
+Today, after market, Applied Materials (AMAT) is expected to report fourth quarter EPS of $1.17 compared to $0.80 last year on revenue of approximately $4.6 billion vs. $3.8 billion in the year before.
+The company is a global leader in materials engineering solutions for the semiconductor industry and its current analyst consensus rating is 22 buys, 5 holds and 0 sells, according to Bloomberg.

 Source: GAIN Capital, TradingView